arp242/arp242.net/_posts/2017-12-26-shell-scripting-trap.markdown

 - Dealing with filenames that contain spaces or other ‘special’ characters requires careful attention to detail.
-The vast majority of scripts get this wrong, even when written by experiences authors who care about such things (e.g. me), because it's so *easy* to do it wrong.
+The vast majority of scripts get this wrong, even when written by experienced authors who care about such things (e.g. me), because it's so *easy* to do it wrong.

 - There are many "right" and "wrong" ways to do things.
 Should you use `which`